tmacwill/understanding-computers/2-binary.markdown

 So, 01101 is the lucky number 13!

 What if we want to go the other way?
-Let's say we have the decimal number 12, and we want figure out its binary representation.
+Let's say we have the decimal number 14, and we want figure out its binary representation.
 Using the same table, we can work backwards by filling in each space.
-The process of convering a decimal number to binary is just like making change at a cash register.
+The process of converting a decimal number to binary is just like making change at a cash register.
 So that you don't annoy your customers, you always want to make change using as few coins as possible.

 <table style="text-align: center">
     <tr>